Boundary Retaining walls - Who's Responsible?

 Why there's a problem - some history:

-Over the last forty years many retaining walls have been built with timber or constructed without engineering design or with insufficient durability.
-Today we are experiencing lots of calls from owners with retaining wall repairs and replacement problems.
+Over the last fifty years many retaining walls have been built with timber or constructed without engineering design or with insufficient durability.

 Who should foot the bill?

-Before we start on this question one needs to understand that it's not the Surveyor's role to determine the answer to this question.
-The Surveyor's role is to determine where the boundary is and thereby where the retaining wall sits.
-The Surveyor cannot determine who should foot the bill, nor indeed, who owns the wall.
+Again, before we start on this question one needs to understand that it's not the Surveyor's role to determine the answer to this question.

 Some important and realistic points to consider:

-The best (and sometimes only) way to determine cut and fill is to dig or drill a hole in the top section to determine the depth of fill behind the wall.
-If its all fill to the base of the wall there is no benefit to the bottom neighbour.
-It becomes clearer who may be responsible.
-Again, it's not the Surveyor's job to determine responsibility - they merely produce a survey that shows physical facts.
+In respect to cut and fill, the best (and sometimes only) way to determine cut and fill is to dig or drill a hole in the top section to determine the depth of fill if any behind the wall.
+If its all fill to the base of the wall it can be argued that there is no benefit to the bottom neighbour.

 Do both neighbours get benefit and share costs?